mv1388/aitoolbox/README.md

 ### Result Package

 This is the definition of the model evaluation procedure on the task we are experimenting with.
-Result packages available out of the box can be found in the [`result_package`](/AIToolbox/experiment/result_package/) where we have basic, general result packages.
-Furthermore, for those dealing with NLP result packages for several widely researched NLP tasks such as translation, QA can be found as part of the [`NLP` module](/AIToolbox/nlp/experiment_evaluation/NLP_result_package.py) module.
+Result packages available out of the box can be found in the [`result_package` module](/AIToolbox/experiment/result_package/) where we have implemented several [basic, general result packages](/AIToolbox/experiment/result_package/basic_packages.py).
+Furthermore, for those dealing with NLP, result packages for several widely researched NLP tasks such as translation, QA can be found as part of the [`NLP` module](/AIToolbox/nlp/experiment_evaluation/NLP_result_package.py) module.
 Last but not least, as the framework was built with extensibility in mind and thus